withastro/astro/.changeset/early-eyes-bow.md

 ---
 'astro': minor
-'@astrojs/markdoc': patch
+'@astrojs/markdoc': minor
 ---

-Introducing data collections and references.
-These offer a way to store JSON file as collection entries under the new `src/data/` directory.
-You can reference this data from existing content collections using "references."
-Learn more on our docs (TODO!)
+Content collections now support data formats including JSON and YAML.
+You can also create relationships, or references, between collections to pull information from one collection entry into another.
+Learn more on our [updated Content Collections docs](https://docs.astro.build/en/guides/content-collections/).